+Reference: Research Report, Sami Ltd. (May 2000)

-100% diffusion of the BMDP within the first 10 minutes.
-The control sample resulted in 29% diffusion of BMDP after 45 minutes and only 54% diffusion after 60 minutes (Sabinsa Report, December 2000).
-Experiments to see how tetrahydropiperine enhances the permeability of anthelmintic drugs such as albendazole on earthworms and Fenvalerate (synthetic pyrethroid) on cut worms were conducted.
-THP in concentration 0.1% to 0.5% was shown to enhance penetration of Fenvalerate through the cut worm and albendazole through the earthworms (Figure 6) (Sabinsa Report, December 2000).
-In another experiment, the bioenhancing potential of Cosmoperine on the free-radical scavenging properties of topically applied THC was evaluated (Figure 7).
-In this in vitro DPPH radical scavenging method, the ability of an anti-oxidant to bind and inactivate the 1,1-diphenyl-2-picrylhydrazyl radical, or DPPH, was measured.
+In another experiment, the bioenhancing potential of Cosmoperine on the free-radical scavenging properties of topically applied THC was evaluated.
+In this in vitro DPPH radical scavenging method, the ability of an anti-oxidant to bind and inactivate the 1,1 diphenyl-2-picrylhydrazyl radical, or DPPH, was measured.
 DPPH is considered an example of a very stable free radical.
-The control sample contained 0.01 mg/mL of THC while active samples contained 0.01 mg/mL of THC with Cosmoperine concentrations ranging from 0.01 mg/mL-0.0001 mg/mL.
+The control sample contained 0.01% of THC while active samples contained 0.01% of THC with Cosmoperine concentrations ranging from 0.1% -0.0001%.
 Additionally, controls containing various concentrations of Cosmoperine alone were also tested for DPPH binding.
-While Cosmoperine by itself did not show any significant anti-oxidant properties, together with THC it was shown to enhance the anti-oxidant properties of THC by up to 30% as compared to when THC was used alone.
-Even in its highest dilution of